Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 I used aspects of a colour scheme from the featured section of coolers.
 The background of the website is white as standard, with the nav and collapsible elements being charcoal: #264653ff, buttons and other interactive elements as persian green: #2a9d8fff and the background of the collapsible elements' bodies being thistle: #D8BFD8 to contrast with the flags in the body.

 ##### Typography
-I have used (()) for the full website, across the navbar and the body.
+I have used Alegreya for the full website, across the navbar and the body.

 ##### Images
 I used no images across this website, only using [Flag-icons](https://flagicons.lipis.dev/) and [Fontawesome](https://fontawesome.com/) for icons within the website.